 Liingo’s prescription reader app works well for single vision lenses, but you’ll need a computer screen and phone camera to use it.

-Note that while Liingo’s prescription reader app can’t read stronger prescriptions, the retailer can fill those that require thin and light high index lenses.
+Note that while Liingo’s prescription reader app can’t read stronger prescriptions, the retailer can fill those that require thin and light, high index lenses.

+Shipping times vary depending on your chosen delivery time, but there’s a 4-day processing period.
 Liingo has a customer-friendly return policy that offers a full refund on any purchase you’re not enjoying, for up to 60 days.
 They will even replace frames that become completely destroyed during that time.